yugr/Localizer/README.md

 NYI

+# Limitations

+By design the tool is unable to detect conditional uses of symbols which are hidden under `#ifdef`s.

 # TODO

+* Do not report virtual functions which aren't used directly
 * Run on real projects
 * Collect imports/exports from static libs
 * Integrate LGTM, Codecov and Travis